 By enrolling in Sterling College, or by accepting employment, individuals agree to abide by college substance abuse standards and certify awareness of this policy.

-Possession, use, or distribution of illegal drugs (including alcohol for those under 21 years of age) is prohibited on the Sterling College campus.
-This includes being under the influence of such substances while on campus or participating in college-sponsored activities.
+Possession, use, or distribution of illegal drugs (including alcohol for those less than 21 years of age) is prohibited on the Sterling College campus.
+This policy includes being under the influence of such substances while on campus or participating in college-sponsored activities (such as classes, meetings, presentations, social events, etc.).
+Abuse of legal substances (including alcohol for those 21 years and older) which results in destructive behaviors will be addressed by the Dean of Community as a violation of the first guideline for Community Behavior.
 Supplying underage drinkers with alcohol is considered a serious offense by the State of Vermont and by Sterling College.
-Abuse of any substances which results in destructive behaviors will be addressed by the Dean of Students as a violation of the first guideline for Community Behavior.